Frankfurt School of Finance & Management: History

 Frankfurt School began life as Bankakademie e.V. (the Banking Academy), which was established in 1957 by Gabler Verlag, a publishing house in Wiesbaden.
 Initially, the institution focused exclusively on providing professional development programs for bankers.
 In 1966, the Banking Academy was re-established with regional private banking associations and the association of German cooperative banks as members, and the portfolio of programs was further developed and expanded.

 The professional development portfolio grew to include seminars and training programs on specific topics.
 In the early 1990s, the International Advisory Services (IAS) unit was set up to manage advisory and educational projects in developing and emerging countries all over the world.

-In 1990, the institution set up its own university for banking, the Hochschule für Bankwirtschaft (HfB), and the first 35 students completed their business administration degrees in 1994.
-The course’s main differentiator was in allowing students to study for a business administration degree while completing an apprenticeship or, if they had already done so, to study alongside a part-time job.
+In 1990, the institution set up its own university for banking, the Hochschule für Bankwirtschaft (HfB), and the first 35 students completed their business administration degrees in 1995.
+The course's main differentiator was in allowing students to study for a business administration degree while completing an apprenticeship or, if they had already done so, to study alongside a part-time job.
 A semester and work placement abroad were also a mandatory part of the program right from the start.
 HfB was granted the right to award doctorates in 2004.

 On 17 January 2007, all the Banking Academy business activities, including HfB, were absorbed into Frankfurt School of Finance & Management.
 Since January 2008, Frankfurt School of Finance & Management has been a non-profit company with limited liability (gGmbH), funded by the foundation of the same name.

 In the winter semester of 2017/18, Frankfurt School moved to a new campus on Adickesallee in the Nordend district of Frankfurt.
-Constructed between 2014 and 2017, the new building stands on the site of Frankfurt’s old regional tax office.
+Constructed between 2014 and 2017, the new building stands on the site of Frankfurt's old regional tax office.

 Organization

-Frankfurt School’s Executive Board consists of: Professor Nils Stieglitz, President and Managing Director; Fatma Dirkes, Director and Vice President of International Advisory Services; Karolina Kristic, Chancellor and Chief Financial Officer; Jovana Karajanov, Chief Information Officer; Oliver Matthews, Chief Marketing Officer; Professor Claus Rerup, Vice President Academic Affairs; Angelika Werner, Vice President Strategic Relations; Professor Jörg R. Werner, Vice President Degree Programs.
+Frankfurt School's executive board consists of: Professor Nils Stieglitz, President and managing director; Fatma Dirkes, Director and Vice President of International Advisory Services; Karolina Kristic, Chancellor and Chief Financial Officer; Vera Hübner, Chief Marketing Officer; Professor Ansgar Richter, Vice President Academic Affairs; Angelika Werner, Vice President Strategic Relations; Professor Sascha Steffen, Vice President Research.